ChristianGunawan/DAY-2-URO/README.md

 >  - Division
 >  - Power
 3. Polynomial Derivatives Calculator
->  - Polynomial Derivates that return the derivatives function
+>  - Return the derivatives function
->  - Polynomial Derivatives with specified x
+>  - Return the result in number with specified x